-And with over 10 different breads, there is a wholesome option for every type of eater out there-there are low-sodium and gluten-free varieties.
-We love starting off our day using their Cinnamon Raisin variety in our Banana-Raisin French Toast.
+And with over 10 different breads, there is a wholesome option for every type of eater out there—there are low-sodium and gluten-free varieties as well.
+We love starting off our day using their Cinnamon Raisin variety topped with healthy fat-rich nut butter.

 Below, you will find the nutritional information for one slice of Ezekiel 4:9 Sprouted Whole Grain Bread:

 - Sat Fat: 0g